CMPUT 655 Reinforcement Learning 1

 Course Work and Evaluation

 The primary evaluation will be from the project.
-You will have an initial draft of the project due in early November, to ensure you’ve specified a concrete and feasible project.
+You will have an initial draft of the project due in early November, to ensure you’ve made progress on a concrete and feasible project.
 The final project draft will be due on the last day of classes, and should be treated as a paper write-up that could be submitted to a venue (workshop, conference or journal).
-We will provide a list of project ideas, and who to approach to get more information about that project idea.
-You are also welcome to specify your own project, but will have to discuss it with me to ensure the scope is feasible.
-Projects will be done in groups of 2-4 people.
+We will provide a list of project ideas that you must chose from.
+In some cases there may be a graduate student willing to provide guidance on the project.
+We will also actively use slack to discuss the projects, and use in-class time to do stand-up on the projects.
+This has the dual purpose of helping push forward and provide guidance on the projects, as well as learn from the behaviors of others.
+We will act something like a big lab helping each other out.
+Projects will be done in groups of 3-4 people.

 There are 12 graded assignments.
 They are usually python notebooks, but sometimes it is a Graded Quiz or a Peer Review.
-All items will be due on Friday at midnight.
-Each graded assignment has equal weight (30/12).
+All items will be due on Thursday at 11:59 pm.
+We will let you drop the lowest 2 of 12, to account for cases where you get sick or missed the assignment for some reason.
+These mulligans should address one-off issues; if you find you need more then there is likely a longer, on-going issue and you need to contact Martha to resolve that more wholistically.
+Each graded assignment has equal weight (30/10).

 - Assignments (graded on Coursera): 30%